cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 ```

 ## Learn more

+Are you ready to dig into how cards work?
+Keep reading the articles within the guides to level up.

 Cards are a lot more than just components.
 See [Cards at Rest, Cards in Motion](https://medium.com/cardstack/cards-at-rest-cards-in-motion-4a0f88a8b6c5) and [Building the Card Catalog](https://medium.com/cardstack/building-the-card-catalog-bf034445d05e) to learn more about what makes them different from traditional web apps.